FREQUENTLY ASKED QUESTIONS

 How much is tuition?

-Tuition is generally $200 for our class series which includes 6-8 weeks of classes and the final performances on stage.
-It costs an average of $15,000 to put on a full show from rights, royalties, renting studio space, theater rental, sets, costumes, music, staff, and all the other items that go into putting on the best performance possible.
+Tuition is generally $200 for our class series which includes 8-10weeks of classes, over 30 instructional hours per student, and the final performances on stage.
+It costs an average of $13,000 to put on a full show from rights, royalties, renting studio space, theater rental, sets, costumes, music, staff, and all the other items that go into putting on the best performance possible.

 How old does my child have to be to participate in a children’s production?